averykhoo/recipes/erins-mile-high-cheesecake.md

 2. In a mixing bowl, combine graham crumbs, butter and sugar – mix well.
 3. Press crumbs into bottom and halfway up sides of pan and bake at 375F (190C) until golden, about 8 minutes.
 4. Set aside to cool while you prepare the cheesecake filling.
 5. NOTE: If you haven't invested in a pestle yet, go out and get yourself one... pressing crusts into pans/muffin tins is SO MUCH easier with that little tool!

 For cheesecake filling:
-1. Preheat oven to 500F (260C) degrees. (seriously 260C???)
+1. Preheat oven to 500F (260C) degrees.
 2. In a large mixing bowl with an electric mixer, combine cream cheese, sugar, zests, and vanilla ;
     beat until light and creamy.
 3. Add the flour, then the eggs and the additional yolks, one at a time, mixing well after each addition.
 4. Add the sour cream and mix until smooth.
 5. Pour mixture into prepared pan and bake for 12 minutes at 500.
-    Reduce oven temp to 200 and bake for 1 hour.
+    Reduce oven temp to 200F (90C) and bake for 1 hour.
 6. DON'T PANIC when you see how brown the top of the cheesecake becomes... this is what it SHOULD do.
 7. Turn off the oven and open the oven door;
     allow cheesecake to cool in the oven for an hour before transferring the pan to a cooking rack to cool completely before refrigerating.